Francesca Hong: 2026 Wisconsin gubernatorial campaign

 After incumbent governor Tony Evers announced he would not run for a third term in the 2026 Wisconsin gubernatorial election, Hong expressed interest in seeking the Democratic nomination to succeed him.
-She formally launched her campaign for governor on September 17, 2025, making comparisons to Rosie the Riveter in her campaign launch and calling to fund public education and universal childcare, while vowing not to take any corporate PAC donations to fund her campaign.
-Hong faces a crowded Democratic Party primary field, including the incumbent lieutenant governor, Sara Rodriguez, Milwaukee County executive David Crowley, and Madison state senator Kelda Roys.
-Hong has described herself as the "wild card" in the race, running as a progressive outsider.
+She formally launched her campaign for governor on September 17, 2025, making comparisons to Rosie the Riveter, calling to fund public education and universal childcare, and vowing not to take corporate PAC campaign donations.
+By the end of 2025, the Democratic primary field included incumbent lieutenant governor Sara Rodriguez, former lieutenant governor Mandela Barnes, Milwaukee County executive David Crowley, Madison state senator Kelda Roys, former secretary of the Wisconsin Department of Administration Joel Brennan, and Missy Hughes, the former CEO of the Wisconsin Economic Development Corporation.